 - Pour some of the broth into each bowl over the cooked noodles.
 Garnish each portion with ham, scallions and a few drops of sesame oil.

-Longevity Noodles Variations
+Longevity Noodles Notes and Variations

 - Vegetables: Add vegetables to the simmering broth: shiitakes, sprouts, snow peas, spinach.